MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-assign-item-charges.md

 When you're ready to handle the item that was missing, update the **Quantity to Handle** field and post the order.

-## <a name="see-related-microsoft-trainingtrainingmodulespost-purchase-item-charges-dynamics-365-business-central" />See related [Microsoft training](/training/modules/post-purchase-item-charges-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/post-purchase-item-charges-dynamics-365-business-central/)

 ## <a name="see-also" />See also